LittlemanOz/LMOz_Kai_Replacer/README.md

 3. Move the folder "patch_v0120" from the repository into ux0:rePatch/PCSC00054 or for EU ux0:rePatch/PCSC00446.
 4. Done!

-   I haven't tested the US version but hopefully it should be simmilar.
+   I haven't tested the US version but hopefully it should be similar.

 Vita3k Install: